-The reamp takes the balanced line-level signal and converts to back into a guitar signal…which you then feed to the amp through a second guitar cable.
+The reamp takes the balanced line-level signal and converts it back into a guitar signal…which you then feed to the amp through a second guitar cable.

-At this point, you can loop the pre-recorded track and take all the time you need to find that perfect sound.
+With this tool, you can loop the pre-recorded track and take all the time you need to find that perfect sound.

 Once you’ve got it, you just re-record it onto a new track, and you’re done!
-Simple, right?
+Genius, huh?

 If you’d like to try it, these are the top models I recommend:

-While they’re certainly overkill for the average home studio…
+While certainly overkill for the average home studio…

-…as they can offer enormous benefits to those who require them.
+And they offer enormous benefits to those who need them.

-And while you or I will likely never need one, it’s still nice to know they exist if the day comes when we do.
+And while you may not need one right now, it’s still nice to know they exist if the day comes when you do.